sdiehl/zero-to-qed/docs/src/12_dependent_types.md

 ### Currying

-Currying is the fundamental technique of transforming functions with multiple parameters into sequences of single-parameter functions.
+**Currying** is the fundamental technique of transforming functions with multiple parameters into sequences of single-parameter functions.
 Named after logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry) (yes, the programming language is also named after him), this approach is automatic in Lean.
 All multi-parameter functions are internally represented as curried functions.
-This enables partial application, where supplying fewer arguments than a function expects creates a new function waiting for the remaining arguments.
+This enables **partial application**, where supplying fewer arguments than a function expects creates a new function waiting for the remaining arguments.

 > [!NOTE]
 > The technique was actually discovered by Moses Schonfinkel in 1924, six years before Curry's work.
 Academic naming conventions are not always fair.
 Schonfinkel's life ended in obscurity in a Moscow hospital; Curry became a household name among programmers who have never heard of either.